flybywiresim/docs/docs/start/reported-issues.md

     - [**Typical Issues + Solutions**](autopilot-fbw.md#typical-issues-and-how-to-solve-them)
     - [**Known Issues**](autopilot-fbw.md#known-issues)

+* Simbrief integration failing to retrieve OFP through the MCDU/EFB.
+    - Solution: Remove any spaces associated with your simBrief username when entering it into the MCDU/EFB.

 * Toolbar pushback addon may cause unwanted behavior and prevent use of nose wheel steering.
     - Solution:
         - Remove the addon from your community folder or wait for developer to update.